sashetophizika/compal.nvim/README.md

 # compal.nvim
-Set a keybinding to compile and run code in any language inside nvim or a seperate tmux pane.
+Set a keybinding to compile and run code in any language inside neovim or a seperate tmux pane.

 ## Installation
 Using [Lazy](https://github.com/folke/lazy.nvim)